Joe Aribo: Rangers

 Aribo was offered a new contract by Charlton at the end of the 2018–19 season, but he instead opted to sign a four-year deal with Scottish Premiership club Rangers.
 He made his competitive debut for the club on 9 July 2019 in a 4–0 win over St Joseph's of Gibraltar in the Europa League; eight days later in the second leg he scored his first goal to open a 6–0 win at Ibrox.
 On 25 September, he suffered a head wound from Livingston's Ricki Lamie and was taken off after 20 minutes, receiving 20 stitches and being ruled out for a month; on his return to Almondvale he scored his first league goal in a 2–0 win on 10 November.

 Aribo contributed seven goals to Rangers' 2020–21 title-winning season, including two in an 8–0 win over Hamilton Academical on 8 November.
 In May, he was singled out for praise by manager Steven Gerrard for playing as an emergency left-back due to Borna Barišić's absence in a 3–0 win at Livingston: "That left-back performance is as good as we have seen in my three years that I have been here.
 So well done to him for parking his ego and doing a fantastic job for his teammates".

 In 2021–22, Aribo played 17 Europa League games as Rangers finished runners-up, and he opened the scoring in the 1–1 final draw against Eintracht Frankfurt on 18 May before defeat on penalties.
 In all competitions, he played 57 games, scored nine goals and assisted 10.

 Southampton

 On 9 July 2022, Aribo joined Southampton and signed a four-year contract.
 On 6 August 2022, Aribo made his Premier League debut in Southampton's 4–1 defeat to Tottenham Hotspur.
 A week later, Aribo scored his first goal for the club in their 2–2 draw against Leeds United.
 In his first season with Southampton, the club were relegated from the Premier League.

 On 26 December 2023, Aribo scored his first goal of the 2023–24 season in a 5–0 victory against Swansea City.
 He played in the 2024 EFL Championship play-off final against Leeds United on 26 May 2024, which ended in a 1–0 victory for Southampton and secured promotion to the Premier League.
-Aribo played 49 matches and scored four goals in all competitions during the 2023–24 season.
+Aribo played 40 matches and scored four goals in all competitions during the 2023–24 season.

+On 2 February 2026, Aribo joined Leicester City on loan for the remainder of the 2025–26 season.
+He made his debut for the club on 7 February in a 2–1 defeat against Birmingham City.
+Aribo only made six appearances for the club during his loan spell.

+Following the conclusion of the 2025–26 season, Aribo was released by Southampton.